 And how about a delicious burger?
 Launched in April 2019 in Europe, Garden Gourmet's 'cook from raw' plant-based burger doesn't compromise on flavor, texture or cooking experience, and underlines Nestlé's increased focus on tasty, authentic plant-based food.

 "We find that some people are interested in eating less meat, but aren’t exactly thrilled by the taste of meatless products," says Andrea Zambelli, Nestlé’s Global Category Lead for Chilled and Frozen.
 "With Garden Gourmet, we’re committed to making sure our foods offer consumers the best tastes and flavors."

 And if burgers are not your thing, how about a plant-based sausage that looks, tastes and cooks like a sausage should?
-Starting from spring 2020, European consumers will be able to enjoy the soy-based Garden Gourmet Incredible Sausage, available in Bratwurst and Chorizo styles.
+Starting from spring 2020, European consumers will be able to enjoy the soy-based Garden Gourmet Sensational Sausage, available in Bratwurst and Chorizo styles.